 - Private guided tours at museums, historic sites, wineries and other select attractions as noted in the Travel Planner

-- All gratuities at hotels and restaurants on Inn Trips
+- All gratuities at hotels and restaurants on Trips with Hotels

 - Special events, including wine tastings and other select attractions as mentioned in the Travel Planner

-- On biking and multisport trips use of fully equipped Backroads titanium bike plus helmet and accessories
+- On Biking and Multi-Adventure Trips: use of fully equipped Backroads titanium bike plus helmet and accessories

-- Trailercycles, carriers and kid-sized helmets for Family Trips
+- Trailer bikes, carriers and kid-sized helmets for Family Trips

 - Equipment and experienced guides for kayaking, rafting, snorkeling, sailing and canoeing as described